 So what are the options for energy harvesters to deliver 3mW?
-The following are systems available today, and they represent each of the main types of energy source that can be used in practice in many types of plant and other machine applications to provide the required power.
-Each of these uses a source of energy readily available in many but not all applications.
-However, with this choice, it should be possible to select a suitable device for the vast majority of applications.
+The following are systems that are available today, and they represent each of the main types of energy source that can be used in practice in many types of plant and other machine applications to provide the required power.
+Each of these uses a source of energy that is readily available in many but not all applications; however with this choice, it should be possible to select a suitable device for the vast majority of applications.

-- Heat: Micropelt’s thermal harvester will produce 3mW from a suitable heat source at about 55C assuming ambient temperature of 25C.
-The rate of heat transfer is important; installing a probe in a way which impedes convection or heat flux increases the required temperature differential.
+- Heat: Micropelt's thermal harvester will produce 3mW from a suitable heat source at about 75°C assuming ambient temperature of 25°C. The rate of heat transfer is important and installing a probe in hot liquid flow reduces the temperature required for 3mW to 55°C.

 - Photovoltaic: G24 Innovations Photovoltaic Dye sensitized thin film photovoltaics require an area of 233mm x 135mm to produce 3mW in a typical industrial indoor environment with a light level of 500 lux.

-- RF power transmission: Powercast’s RF transmission system will produce 3mW of usable power at a range of 1.2m (4ft) from a 3W transmitter.
-Multiple transmitters or receivers can produce 3mW at longer range.
+- RF power transmission: Powercast's RF transmission system requires a 3W transmitter to produce 3mW of usable power at a range of 1.2M (4ft).
 This system is technically wireless power transmission rather than energy harvesting.

 Power source standards